-2. An analysis of regional labor market data and economic conditions, to include existing and emerging in-demand industry sectors and occupations, and the employment needs of employers in those existing and emerging in-demand industry sectors and occupations.
-The analysis shall include:
+1. A new analysis of regional labor market data and economic conditions if changes have occurred since 2016.
+The analysis must include existing and newly emerging in-demand industry sectors and occupations, and the employment needs of employers in those existing and newly emerging in-demand industry sectors and occupations.